jzemmels/RllTrails/README.md

 A mobile-friendly shiny app to visualize custom AllTrails Lists.

 The map UI on the Android version of AllTrails sucks (at least on my phone) and the app doesn't allow you to visualize a user-created list of trails on a map.
-This app uses `shiny` and `shinyMobile` to create a mobile-friendly map of a custom AllTrails list using `leaflet`.
+I built this app using the `shiny` and `shinyMobile` R packages; the former constructs interactive web applications and the latter converts an application to a mobile-friendly interface.
+After pasting an AllTrails list link into the text box, I use the `rvest` package to pull the necessary trail data from a JSON file buried in the AllTrails source.
+Other `tidyverse` packages are used to convert the trail data to a data frame that can be visualized on an interactive `leaflet` map.
+Clicking on a trail marker shows summary information of the trail including the length, duration, rating, AllTrails link, and thumbnail.

 The app is available here: [https://jzemmels.shinyapps.io/RllTrails/](https://jzemmels.shinyapps.io/RllTrails/)